 Services offered by the firm include asset management, financial planning, budgeting, insurance planning, retirement planning, college funding, inheritances, estate planning and divorce planning.

-Summit thinks about the long term, but first looks at short term issues like cash need and an emergency fund.
-Advisors use various analytical methods to find securities to invest in.
-Potential investments include:
+Summit Financial Consultants thinks about the long term, but first looks at short term cash needs.
+Advisors also aim to tailor investment strategies to the financial situations and investment objectives of clients.
+The firm uses various analytical methods to find securities to invest in, with potential investments including:

 - Mutual funds